Jeanine96/portfolio_jeanine/README.md

 This website showcases my projects and highlights the skills and experience I have gained

 ## Installation
 The project is made with Next.js including Tailwind CSS (Next.js version: 16.0.1 and Tailwind CSS version: 4).
-For the animations I used GSAP
+For the animations I used GSAP.

 For the installation I used:
 - npm install